joakimthun/Elsa/README.md

 ##The Elsa Programming Language
-A statically typed, garbage collected language that runs on a custom stack based vm
+A statically typed, garbage collected language that runs on a custom stack based vm.
+Elsa is written just for fun(and educational purposes) and is not really intended for actual use

 #### Examples:
-Bouncy: A Breakout clone written in Elsa
+[Bouncy](../master/src/examples/bouncy): A Breakout clone written in Elsa
 ![alt tag](https://raw.githubusercontent.com/joakimthun/Elsa/master/src/examples/bouncy.png)

 #### Features: